Early Learning Victoria is committed to ensuring the safety, health and wellbeing of everyone at its centres.

 - guide planning and record the centre’s emergency arrangements

-- set out the centre’s emergency and evacuation procedures for core responses, including on-site evacuation (relocation), off-site evacuation, lockdown, lock-out and shelter-in-place
+- set out the centre’s key emergency and evacuation procedures.
+This includes on-site evacuation (relocation), off-site evacuation, lockdown, lock-out and shelter-in-place

-- provide a Business Continuity Plan (BCP) to enable the safe continuation of service delivery during an emergency event (where possible).
+- develop a Business Continuity Plan (BCP).
+This allows for the service to continue running safely during an emergency event (where possible).

-Additional emergency management planning requirements include pre-emptive actions for Early Learning Victoria centres listed on the BARR or Category 4 List.
-Early Learning Victoria centres registered on the BARR must refer to the department’s Bushfire Preparedness Procedures for Education Facilities when developing their EMP.
+Early Learning Victoria centres on the BARR or Category 4 List have additional emergency management planning requirements.
+These centres must use the department’s Bushfire Preparedness Procedures for Education Facilities (1.10MB, DOCX) when developing their EMP.

 3.1 Responsibilities of families

-- familiarising themselves with the emergency management and evacuation policy, and their centre’s emergency management and evacuation safety plan
+- get to know their centre’s emergency management and evacuation safety plan

-- ensuring that all contact details are up to date for communication during emergencies
+- make sure all contact details are up to date

-- ensuring that they sign their child in and out of the centre during drop off and pick up (see the Drop off and collection of children policy and procedure).
+- make sure they sign their child in and out of the centre during drop off and pick up (see the Drop off and collection of children policy and procedure).

-In addition, families with children enrolled at an Early Learning Victoria centre listed on the BARR or Category 4 List are responsible for:
+Families with children enrolled at an Early Learning Victoria centre that is on the BARR or Category 4 List have extra responsibilities.
+They should:

-- familiarising themselves with the guidelines for planned closures on all days forecast as Catastrophic, and their options for extended closures
+- get to know the guidelines for planned closures on days forecast as ‘Catastrophic’

 3.2 Responsibilities of staff